mreznits/spectro-cloud/education-engineer/tutorial.md

 Forwarding from [::1]:8080 -> 8080
 ```

-Visit localhost:8080 to see the Hello World welcome page.
+Visit localhost:8080 to see the application's Hello World welcome page.

 # Cleanup